Wyoming Prenuptial Agreement

 Combs v.
 Sherry-Combs, 865 P.2d 50 (Wyo.
 1993)

-A "Three-Year Renewable Marriage Contract" signed approximately one month after the wedding was held not to be a prenuptial agreement and was unenforceable as a postnuptial agreement for lack of separate consideration, with its custody and divorce-by-termination provisions also void as against public policy.
+A "Three-Year Renewable Marriage Contract" signed almost two months after the wedding was held not to be a prenuptial agreement and was unenforceable as a postnuptial agreement for lack of separate consideration, with its custody and divorce-by-termination provisions also void as against public policy.

 Bradley v.
 Bradley, 118 P.3d 984 (Wyo.
 2005)